 Dr. Bill McKinney, Executive Director of the Innovative Solutions Collective

-Dr. McKinney has primarily worked with minority populations, and at-risk and underrepresented populations, while working with organizations ranging from City Government to Grassroots CBO’s.
+Dr. McKinney has primarily worked with under-served, underrepresented, and at-risk populations, while working with organizations ranging from City Government to Grassroots CBO’s.
 Through his work he has developed a solid reputation and track record for developing strong collaborative and participatory models as well as being results oriented.
 Dr. McKinney’s work while topically and methodologically broad gives him a unique perspective, and one which brings a significant impact to the situations that he is placed in.
 His experience allows him to see situations from an insider/outsider perspective, as a researcher/evaluator, as a teacher, and as a program developer.
 Dr. McKinney’s experience is also such that it brings a micro community perspective as well as a city and national perspective to problem solving.
 All of this helps to be well rounded when exploring, developing and integrating theory and policy.

 In addition to his work with the ISC, Dr. McKinney has a variety of additional affiliations.
 Dr. McKinney is the founder of Ethnomatters research and consulting firm, and the founder/developer of the Institute for Intensive Participatory Advising.
-He is the co-founder of the Youth Music Exchange after school education program, and additionally serves on the National Leadership Team and as a program developer for the Center for Educational Pathways, an organization that develops afterschool programs as well as in-school curriculum for students throughout the world.

 Contact Dr. McKinney Via Email